 Method 4.
 Via Windows PowerShell.

-- Input control panel in the Windows PowerShell window and hit Enter.
+Step 2.
+Now, simply type “control panel” in the Windows PowerShell window and hit Enter.

 Step 3.
 Then, PowerShell will open Control Panel automatically.

 I often use the control panel to open the network and sharing center.
 Although Microsoft has worked a lot on its network-related settings app.
 If you think you are the only one using the Control Panel, well, you are not!
 Good Luck!